APIGatewayOfSunflowers/microservice/README.md

 In microservice we can simply implement services' discovery and register.

-Other ways to discovery services (If you use Spring Tool Suite ——STS , you will get more convenient.)
+Other ways to discovery services (If you use Spring Tool Suite ——STS , you will get more convenience.)

 ![other discovery ways](https://github.com/APIGatewayOfSunflowers/microservice/raw/master/microservice-discovery-eureka/images/discoveries.png)